 In BTD2, it was the black bloons who fit in here- they were the only bloons to be immune to cannons, and since the strongest bloon was the rainbow bloon, cannons were used a lot.
 The only option against a frozen black bloon were the upgraded boomerangs, which fired in a rather strange pattern.
 Later installments gave the cannons shrapnel to deal with black bloons.

 Camo bloons in BTD5.
-In BTD4, Camo Bloons were a single type of bloon (like blacks and whites).
-In BTD 5, Camo Bloons are more like a "trait", similar to Regenerators.
+In BTD4, Camo Bloons were a single type of bloon (like blacks and whites), and towers could accidentally hit them by targeting a bloon near them, so if one in a stream of them was popped, it could start a chain reaction.
+In BTD5, Camo Bloons are more like a "trait", similar to Regenerators.
 Every bloon they contain is a camo bloon in itself.
 Add that to the fact that only a few towers can spot camos, and well, prepare to lose a lot of lives.

 What's that?
 Playing on Hard?
-Well, one of the last five levels involves a rush of BF Bs and MOA Bs...which contain camo regen bloons.
+Well, one of the last five levels (specifically, Round 82) involves a rush of BFBs and MOABs...and it starts off with a rush of camo regen bloons topped with a train of BFB bloons.
 Fun!

 Memetic Badass: The Super Monkey is an elite monkey if there ever was one.
 He fires faster than a machine gun & can switch to laser blasts when the going gets tough...& then plasma vision when it gets even tougher.
 He is capable of targeting enemies from far away & can gain even more targeting range.
 As of the 5th Tower Defense in the Bloons series, he can turn either into a Physical God that can pummel bloons when given the right sacrifices, or a Humongous Mecha that is more than capable of holding its own against massive armies.